withastro/docs/src/pages/en/core-concepts/layouts.md

 Page layouts are especially useful for [Markdown files](/en/guides/markdown-content/#markdown-pages).
 Markdown files can use the special `layout` frontmatter property to specify which `.astro` component to use as a page layout.

-When a markdown file specifies a layout file, it passes a single `{ content }` property back to the layout file.
-Included in the contents are all the fenced in properties and the final HTML output of the page.
+When a Markdown file includes a layout, it passes a single `{ content }` property to the layout file which includes the frontmatter properties and the final HTML output of the page.

 See the above example for how to pass content properties of a markdown file to a layout file.